Pediatric Speech Therapy For Tongue Thrust

 • Messy eating

-• A speech impediment – especially difficulty with the letters S and/or Z
+• A speech sound disorder, especially ones that cause difficulty with the letters ‘s’ and/or ‘z’

 • Tip of the tongue visible when speaking, swallowing, or resting